From format to match-ups: All to know about the T20 World Cup Super Eights

 How does the format work?

-Following the four groups of four that began the tournament, the structure now reduces to two groups of four – the Super Eights.
+Following the four groups of five that began the tournament, the structure now reduces to two groups of four – the Super Eights.

 Each team will play each other once in their respective groups with the top two teams from each qualifying for the semifinals.